Wavelength-adaptive spin-orbit orbital angular momentum management in three-wave mixing: Spin-orbit device and nonlinear interaction stages

-This device, therefore, functions as an electrically tunable q-plate but distinguishes itself by its self-engineered nature.
-This enables both tuneable voltage features and high structural quality, in contrast to conventional q-plates, whether they are manufactured \cite{rubano2019q} or obtained via previous self-engineering strategies \cite{barboza_aop_2015}.
+where $\alpha$ and $\beta$ represent the coefficients of the circularly polarised states.
+This device, therefore, functions as an electrically tunable q-plate but distinguishes itself by its self-engineered liquid crystal topological defect, in contrast to the mainstream technological approaches consisting of artificially patterned orientation structures.
+This comes with structural assets, such as a preserved structural axisymmetry down to the core of the topological defect, as discussed in the previous work \cite{brasselet_prl_2018}.
+This enables both high structural quality and tuneable voltage features, in contrast to conventional q-plates, whether they are manufactured \cite{rubano2019q} or obtained via previous self-engineering strategies \cite{barboza_aop_2015}.
 In particular, this allows manipulating more than one wavelength simultaneously, as already exploited in the context of optical imaging \cite{yan_optica_2015, arjmand_acsphot_2025}.
 For two input beams of wavelengths $\lambda_1$ and $\lambda_2$, the output becomes

 Note that each respective efficiency $\eta_\lambda$ depends uniquely only on the applied electric field, and $\Delta$ is wavelength-dependent.
 Hence, bimodal behaviour, i.e. two distinct topological charge output states, can be achieved by careful selection of the input states and the applied voltage, allowing spin-orbit coupling for individual colour modes simultaneously.
+In our study, the thickness and the type of liquid crystal were chosen to provide ``full/zero" conversion for infrared (IR) / near-infrared (NIR) wavelengths for a given voltage (4.7 V).
+The distance between the magnet and the cell corresponds to an experimentally optimised configuration.
+A detailed discussion of the dependence of this parameter can be found in \cite{brasselet_prl_2018}.